 Gray reports that Viktor Yanukovych “is widely seen as a close ally of Russian president Vladimir Putin’s [which] makes his placement in conservative media somewhat puzzling.”
 But Yanukovych has also sought closer ties with the European Union and tried to decentralize the Ukraine’s economy, which is good!
 But he has also been accused of jailing political opponents, particularly former president Yulia Tymoshenko, on trumped-up charges, which is bad!
 So what gives, wingnuts?
 What do you have to say for yourself, Ben Shapiro of Dead Breitbart’s Cornucopia of Bullshit?

-(Shapiro) criticized Hillary Clinton for allegedly siding with the Ukrainian opposition despite its forming a coalition with far-right nationalist party Svoboda, and trying to “throw the election from current Prime Minister Viktor Yanukovich to his opposition.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+(Shapiro) criticized Hillary Clinton for allegedly siding with the Ukrainian opposition despite its forming a coalition with far-right nationalist party Svoboda, and trying to “throw the election from current Prime Minister Viktor Yanukovich to his opposition.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “It’s no surprise to see the woman who once hugged Suha Arafat shilling for a Ukrainian opposition that makes governing deals with reported Nazi knockoffs,” Shapiro wrote.